Amcache on Windows Server: cadence, coverage, and quirks

 Hardened / non-CEIP servers#

-Signs the appraiser has been disabled:
+Signs the appraiser is off:

-• HKLM\SOFTWARE\Policies\Microsoft\Windows\DataCollection\AllowTelemetry is set to 0 by GPO.
+• HKLM\SOFTWARE\Policies\Microsoft\Windows\DataCollection\AllowTelemetry = 0 by GPO.

 On these hosts, Amcache is not the right artefact.
 Use: